CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 netCDF requires CICE compilation with a netcdf library built externally.
 PIO requires CICE compilation with a PIO and netcdf library built externally.
-Both netCDF and PIO can be built with many options which may require additional libraries such as hdf5 or pnetCDF.
+Both netCDF and PIO can be built with many options which may require additional libraries such as MPI, hdf5, or pnetCDF.

 .. _history: